fmchaves/game-of-life/README.md

-# game-of-life
+# Game of Life
-A python implementation of Conway's Game of Life
+A python implementation of Conway's Game of Life.

+Execute the main